maggie-harrington/js-week4-club-manager/README.md

 * Ability to create, edit, and delete instances of a model, persisting all changes in Firebase
 * Use of two-way data binding in an edit/update form
 * Use of TypeScript with defined data types

+Please see PLANNING.md in the root level of the project folder if you would like additional details on my process in creating this project.

 ## Setup/Installation Requirements